MiCAR - frequently asked questions

 • The pre-application engagement phase will gather the information required to allow the applicant firm proceed to the formal application process.

-• Following receipt of a formal application for authorisation the Central Bank will be required to adhere to the timelines for assessment of the application set out in Article 63 of MiCAR.As with all applications, the length of the application process will be dependent on the quality of the application submitted and the engagement levels of the firm.
+• Following receipt of a formal application for authorisation, the Central Bank will be required to adhere to the timelines for assessment of the application set out in Article 63 of MiCAR.
+As with all applications, the length of the application process will be dependent on the quality of the application submitted and the quality of the engagement and information provided by the firm.

 • The completeness of the application and the ability of the firm to engage in robust discussions on their proposal will have a critical impact on the authorisation timelines.